haideralp/VPC/README.md

 ### Gateways and endpoints
     - A gateway connects your VPC to another network.
 For example, use an internet gateway to connect your VPC to the internet.
 Use a VPC endpoint to connect to AWS services privately, without the use of an internet gateway or NAT device.

+### Classless Inter-Domain Routing Blocks (CIDR)

+- Classless Inter-Domain Routing (CIDR) blocks are for specifying a range to IP addresses in format of IPv4 or IPv6.
+For the sake of simplicity I will explain rest of this in format of IPv4 however it is applicable to IPv6.

+- **General format for CIDR Blocks: x.y.z.t/p**

+- x, y, z and t are numbers from **0 to 255**.
+Basically, each represents an 8 bit binary number.
+That's why it is range is up to 255.
+Combination of this numbers becomes an IPv4 IP address that must be unique to be able to identify a specific instance.

+- In case of AWS, p is a number from 16 to 28.
+It represents the number of bits that are inherited from given IP address.
+For example: 10.0.0.0/16 represents an IP address in following format: 10.0.x.y where x and y are any number from 0 to 255.
+So, actually it represents a range of IP addresses, starting from 10.0.0.0 to 10.0.255.255.

+- However for each CIDR block, AWS prohibits 5 possible IP addresses.
+Those are the first 4 available addresses and the last available address.
+In this case:

+1. 10.0.0.0: Network address
+2. 10.0.0.1: Reserved for VPC router
+3. 10.0.0.2: DNS server
+4. 10.0.0.3: Reserved for future use
+5. 10.0.255.255: Network broadcast